 Remember that if you use the language of the pathology paradigm, you are reinforcing a social paradigm that harms your clients, and thus you are working against your clients’ interests.

 Seek out neurodivergent teachers, supervisors, and consultants who are well-versed in the neurodiversity paradigm.
 And pay them for their work.
 It’s remarkable how many neurotypical professionals and organizations are happy to pay neurotypical “experts” to talk about neurodivergent people, but balk at paying the same rates for the harder-earned expertise of actual neurodivergent people.

 Listen to neurodivergent people, and read what we write.
-Read neurodivergent scholars and activists like me, Kassiane Sibley, Melanie Yergeau, Ibby Grace, and Michael Scott Monje.
-Read Ariane Zurcher’s Emma’s Hope Book blog, Michelle Dawson’s The Misbehavior of Behaviorists, Julia Bascom’s Quiet Hands, Melanie Yergeau’s Clinically Significant Disturbance, Sparrow Rose Jone’s book No You Don’t: Essays from an Unstrange Mind, Elizabeth Moon’s novel The Speed of Dark, and Michael Scott Monje’s novel Defiant.
+Read neurodivergent scholars and activists like Kassiane Sibley, Melanie Yergeau, Ibby Grace, Michael Scott Monje, Amy Sequenzia, and myself.
+Read Michelle Dawson’s The Misbehavior of Behaviorists; Melanie Yergeau’s Clinically Significant Disturbance; the Typed Words, Loud Voices anthology; and Michael Scott Monje’s novel Defiant.